MissYueshuang/detect_outliers/README.md

 # fs_outlier_with_BBG
-Three measures to find outliers in time series like data in financial statement
+Three measures to find outliers in time series like marketcap in financial market
 <br />
 Main Function: OutlierDetection.mat
 <br />